|Environmental Public Health |

 - Create reports and document extent of hoarding

-For more information on the Hoarding Connection of Cuyahoga County, contact:
+For more information about the Hoarding Connection of Cuyahoga County, visit the following website:

 - Best Practices For Assisting Those Who Hoard